Clearing: How it works and what to do if you don’t get the A-level grades you wanted

 Editor

-Hundreds of thousands of students will get their A-level results on Thursday, finding out their final grades after two years of hard work.
+Hundreds of thousands of students will get their A-level results today, finding out their final grades after two years of hard work.

 For those students who have applied for university, these results will determine whether they will secure their preferred university choice, the insurance choice or if they have unfortunately missed out on them.